La storia del vino: dalle antiche civiltà ai giorni oggi

 The history of wine: from ancient civilizations to the present day

-Wine, which has always been a symbol of conviviality and culture, has accompanied humanity through centuries of evolution.
+Wine, which has always been a symbol of conviviality and culture, has accompanied humankind through centuries of evolution.
 From its birth in ancient civilizations to its present-day role in culinary and social traditions around the world, the history of wine is deeply intertwined with that of mankind.

 In this article, we will explore the most significant stages in the history of wine, from ancient times to the present day, to understand how this beverage has gained a central role in our lives.

-The origins of wine: ancient Mesopotamia
+Le origini Of wine: ancient Mesopotamia

 The earliest traces of wine production date back more than 6,000 years, in a region that today corresponds to modern Georgia, bordering modern Armenia and Iran.